PersonalizedTravelMonitor/Application/readme.md

 * Edit `/etc/hosts` (or the Windows equivalent), need sudo
 	* Add `127.0.0.1 ptm.test`
 * Connect to [the site](http://ptm.test)
+* Install the [EditorConfig plugin](http://editorconfig.org/#download) for your text editor (Sublime Text 3 or Visual Studio Code recommended)

 ### Starting/stopping the website for development